-Globalization, in simple words, connects all the nations and opens ways for easy trade as well as encourage an exchange of economy, human interactions, goods, cultural norms, ideas, and technology, etc. After WWII, the US and the Soviet Union were the two main superpowers.
+Globalization, in simple words, connects all the nations and opens ways for easy trade as well as encourages an exchange of economy, human interactions, goods, cultural norms, ideas, and technology, etc. After WWII, the US and the Soviet Union were the two main superpowers.
 However, the US eventually dominated the Soviet Union and emerged as the world’s most powerful nation.

 From the 1950s onward, the US economy strengthened its position as the world’s most powerful country, with the single, most influential economy.
 By 2015, the impact of globalization on the US economy in employment was tremendous and it became the source of almost 22% of global output with one-third of global stock market capitalization.

-Impact of Globalization on the US Economy
+Impact of Globalization on US Economy

 It happens through some of the following important channels: